futtetennista/IntroductionToFunctionalProgramming/RWH/src/Ch26/docs/BeingLazyWithConsciousness.md

      , array :: UArray Word32 Bool
      }
 ```
-This closely reflects the definition of a Bloom filter, we have a hash
+This closely reflects the definition of a Bloom filter, we have a function that
-function that produces hashes for a given value and an array of bits.
+returns a list of hashes for a given value and an array of bits.
 Keeping in mind that a constructor is also a function, we might notice that
 there is still something we need to force evaluation upon: the `array` field.
 In order to do this let's write a strict version of `mkBFilt`, this time using